St. Columba House, Denver

 sarah meeks, lutheran family services

-Hey!
-My name is Sarah Meeks and I’m so excited and grateful to join this year’s CO ESC!
-I grew up just outside of Jackson, Mississippi among wonderful family and friends.
-I went to college at the University of Mississippi where I studied International Studies with an emphasis in French and Global Health.
-I utilized every opportunity to travel throughout my four years and developed a passion for travel and cultural exchange that will continue with me!
-In addition to travel, I love to spend time outdoors.
-I also have a deep appreciation for music and various other cathartic art forms.
+Sarah Meeks is 22 years old and is super excited to be joining CO ESC!
+She grew up just outside of Jackson, Mississippi among wonderful family and friends.
+Sarah went to college at the University of Mississippi where she studied International Studies with an emphasis in French and Global Health.
+Through out her 4 yeaers there she utilized every opportunity to travel and developed a passion for travel and cultural exchange that continues today!
+In addition to travel, Sarah love to spend time outdoors.
+She also have a deep appreciation for music and various other cathartic art forms.

-I grew up in the Episcopal Church and have loved staying connected through participation in our college ministry and as a camp counselor at our Mississippi Diocesan camp.
-I am excited to get connected to the Episcopal community in and around Denver!
+Having grown up in the Episcopal Church and staying connected through participation in her college ministry and as a camp counselor at Mississippi Diocesan camp.
+Sarah am excited to get connected to the Episcopal community in and around Denver!

 Centennial House, Steamboat Springs

 emily eldridge, tread of pioneers

 Emily was born in Nashville, Tennessee, but spent most of her life in North Texas.
 In her free time she enjoys reading, sewing, playing games with friends, and quiet walks.
 While working towards a Bachelor’s Degree in History, Emiliy stumbled into an internship at a local museum and fell in love.
 After graduating with a Bachelor’s in 2012, she moved straight into a graduate program in Museum Studies, which she finished in 2015.
 All of this led her to the Episcopal Service Corps program, which she discovered by first finding the Tread of Pioneers Museum.
 Emily has spent the last year in the Episcopal Service Corps program in Steamboat Springs and is thrilled to be able to stay for a second year with the program and the Tread of Pioneers Museum.